 - Forgot iPhone/iPad Passcode?
 How to Reset Your Passcode

 - Downtime dims the screen and blocks apps that aren’t listed under Always Allowed.
-App Limits creates a time limit for app usage in categories such as ‘Social Networking.’
+App Limits creates a time limit for app usage in categories such as ‘Social Networking’

-What Is the Screen Time Passcode?
+What is the Screen Time Passcode?

 You can also choose to create a Screen Time passcode if you want to option to Ask For More Time on blocked apps.